 Eye care professionals respond to COVID-19

-In many parts of the world, optometrists, ophthalmologists and their staff are being treated as high-priority groups for vaccination.
+In many parts of the world, eye doctors and their staff are being treated as high-priority groups for vaccination.

 Where available, these early vaccinations will protect optical staff and their patients by slowing or stopping viral transmission within their practice.